Is violence in video games to blame?

 Regardless of the science, let’s go out of our way as parents to feed the brains of our precious children content that is good, excellent, admirable, honest, pure, light, and good.
 You won’t ever find science that tells us to stop doing that.

 Your next steps?
-You have 24 hours!

 - Check the ratings of all games your child plays on gaming devices.
 Even if none of the physical games have a mature rating, be sure to set parental controls on the gaming device itself (Xbox, Play Station) to prevent access to online mature games.